shivajipawar/shivajinpawar/README.md

 🎯 12+ years of experience building high-performance, scalable mobile apps
 📱 Expert in Swift, SwiftUI, Objective-C, Firebase, CoreData
-🚀 Led delivery of features in secure banking and media apps used by thousands
 🧠 Passionate about scalable architecture, testable code, and building polished apps with Swift.

 ---